pinheiroGroup/Kinbiont.jl/docs/src/06_clustering/index.md

     to handle non-growing wells separately.

 !!! note "WCSS and exponential prototype relabeling"
-    When `cluster_exp_prototype=true`, WCSS is computed from the k-means solution **before** exponential prototype reassignment.
-The value still reflects the k-means cost, not the cost of the final labels.
+    WCSS is recomputed from the final labels for every clustering method, including k-medoids and DBSCAN.
+It includes only non-empty clusters populated by the algorithm; non-growing sentinels and DBSCAN noise are excluded.

 ---